mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 blows.
-A heavy version, with thicker armor over the vital organs and enhanced shoulder protection, as well as a short ‘skirt’ of linked plates to protect the upper legs, is available for those wanting additional protection.
+A heavy version, with thicker armor over the vital organs and enhanced shoulder protection, as well as a short 'skirt' of linked plates to protect the upper legs, is available for those wanting additional protection.

 Cloaks: Some torso protection (typically shoulder